cocos/cocos-docs/source/en/scripting/player-controls.md

-# Player Controls
+# Global System Events

-We will introduce the player input events of Cocos Creator.
+In this section, we will introduce the global system events of Cocos Creator.

-目前支持了以下几种事件：
+Global system events are irrelevant with the node hierarchy, so they are dispatched globally by `cc.systemEvent`, currently supported:

 - Keyboard
-- Mouse
-- Touch
 - DeviceMotion

+If you are searching for any information about touch or mouse events, please refer to [Node System Events documentation](./internal-events.md).

+** ATTENTION: We strongly discourage any usage of `cc.eventManager` in Cocos Creator, all its functionality can be achieved via cc.systemEvent and cc.Node's event API.
+We no longer guarantee the API of cc.eventManager, it could be refactored any time in the future. **

 ## How to define the input events

-Keyboard and DeviceMotion please use `cc.systemEvent.on(type, callback, target)` to register, If you use Mouse and Touch Event refer to [internal-events](./internal-events.md)。
+You can use `cc.systemEvent.on(type, callback, target)` to register Keyboard and DeviceMotion event listeners.

-Event types include:
+Event types included:

 1. cc.SystemEvent.EventType.KEY_DOWN
 2. cc.SystemEvent.EventType.KEY_UP
 3. cc.SystemEvent.EventType.DEVICEMOTION

-IMPORTANT: From v1.3, we strongly discourage any usage of cc.eventManager, all its functionality can be achieved via cc.systemEvent and cc.Node's event API.
-We no longer guarantee the API of cc.eventManager, it could be refactored any time in the future.

 ### Keyboard Events